wp-plugins/juiz-last-tweet-widget/readme.txt

 You can use lot of CSS classes and filters to help you in you quest :)
 See the documentation.html files inside your plugin folder !

+= When I use my own CSS, defaults CSS seems to disappear ? = Yeah, sorry, it's a bug.
+Please, update to 1.1.4 at least.

 == Changelog ==

+= 1.1.4 =
+* New function jltw( $args )
+* New function get_jltw ( $args );
+* Markup fix (remove ID 'juiz_last_tweet_tweetlist', it's a class now)
+* Conflict between your own CSS and default CSS fixed
+* Fix for an error message in WP Debug Mode at the first use of the widget

 = 1.1.3 =
 * New widget option : action links (Reply, Retweet, Favorite)